-Focusing mainly on sea angling and boating, the fair attracted about 25,000 visitors, including travel agents and tour operators who specialise in angling holidays, as well as many thousands of French fishing enthusiasts, all looking for ideas and suggestions for their next fishing break or holiday destination.
+The three-day fair attracts around 18,000 visitors every year, including French travel agents and tour operators who specialise in angling holidays, as well as thousands of French fishing enthusiasts looking for ideas and suggestions for their next fishing break or holiday destination.